|Nutritional Guidelines (per serving)|

 Pour Huancaina sauce over the potatoes and garnish with slices of hard-boiled egg and black olive halves.

-Papa a la Huancaina is a rich, satisfying comfort food, much like macaroni and cheese in the United States -- but spicier and served cold.
+- Papa a la Huancaina is rich, satisfying comfort food, much like macaroni and cheese in the United States—but spicier and served cold.
 Serve it hot or cold as a main dish with a side of green salad, roasted Brussels sprouts, or steamed broccoli or green beans.
 Season the vegetables with garlic and chili powder, red pepper flakes or chili peppers to complement the potatoes.